fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 These are my responses.

-### `10) Why would you be on the same side of this issue as George Soros, a bitter socialist with designs on reshaping the politics of dozens of countries via shadowy front groups?`

-On any divisive issue, there will be villains who land "on the same side" of that issue as you.
-I wouldn't be so childish as to ask a restrictionist why they are on the same side of this issue Kim Jung Un.

 ### `11) Even if you want to take in “the huddled masses yearning to breathe free”, don’t you at least want to screen them for communicable diseases first?`